microsoft/botframework-components/packages/Telephony/Readme.md

 * AllowInterruptions [`true`,`false`]

 #### Usage
-* [Open] _Add error details_
+* If there is no recording in progress, the recording cannot be resumed.
+* If a recording is already resumed, the recording cannot be resumed again.
-* The pause recording action is only valid when called in a conversation on the Telephony channel.
+* The resume recording action is only valid when called in a conversation on the Telephony channel.

 #### Dialog Flow
-* By default AllowInterruptions is set to `true` i.e. dialog continues while the recording is being resumed in the background.
+* By default AllowInterruptions is set to `false` i.e. dialog blocks while the recording is being resumed in the background.
-* To block the dialog when recording is resumed, set AllowInterruptions to `false`.
+* To allow the interruptions when the recording dialog when a recording is started, set AllowInterruptions to `true`.
 * When a resume recording result is received and indicates success, the action is considered complete.
-If the dialog was blocked, interrruptions will be unblocked once the result is received.
+If the dialog was blocked, interruptions will be unblocked once the result is received.

 #### Failures
 * When a resume recording result is received and indicates error, the dialog throws an `ErrorResponseException`.

-### **Stop Recording**
+### **Stop Recording** _Pending Implementation_
 The Stop Recording action stops recording of the conversation.
 Note that it is not required to call StopRecording explicitly.
 The recording is always stopped when the bot/caller ends the conversation or if the call is transferred to an external phone number.

 #### Parameters
 * AllowInterruptions [`true`,`false`]

 #### Usage
-* If StopRecording is called and there is no recording in progress, Telephony channel returns an error indicating that the _"Recording has not started"_.
+* If there is no recording in progress, the recording cannot be stopped.
 * If a recording for a single conversation is stopped and started again, the recordings appear as multiple recording sessions in the storage.
 We do not recommend using the pattern StartRecording-StopRecording-StartRecording-StopRecording since it creates multiple recording files for a single conversation.
 Instead, we recommend using StartRecording-PauseRecording-ResumeRecording-EndCall/StopRecording to create a single recording file for the converastion.
 * The stop recording action is only valid when called in a conversation on the Telephony channel.

 #### Dialog Flow
-* By default AllowInterruptions is set to `true` i.e. dialog continues while the recording is being stopped in the background.
+* By default AllowInterruptions is set to `false` i.e. dialog blockss while the recording is being stopped in the background.
-* To block the dialog when recording is stopped, set AllowInterruptions to `false`.
+* To allow the interruptions when the recording dialog when a recording is started, set AllowInterruptions to `true`.
-* When a stop recording result is received and indicates success, the action is considered complete.
-If the dialog was blocked, interrruptions will be unblocked once the result is received.
+* When a resume recording result is received and indicates success, the action is considered complete.
+If the dialog was blocked, interruptions will be unblocked once the result is received.

 #### Failures
 * When a stop recording result is received and indicates error, the dialog throws an `ErrorResponseException`.